Tinnitus - Ringing in Ears

-Tinnitus is a chronic hearing-related condition that affects between 25 million to 50 million adults in the U.S. If you’ve experienced persistent buzzing, humming, ringing, or clicking noises, you may have tinnitus.
+Tinnitus affects between 25 million to 50 million adults in the U.S. If you’ve experienced persistent buzzing, humming, ringing, or clicking noises, you may have it.
 While temporary tinnitus can be common after exposure to excessively loud noises such as explosions, gunshots, loud music or machinery, many people experience tinnitus on a regular basis.
-Tinnitus can interfere with hearing and concentration and range from being mildly annoying to a constant problem that causes anxiety, communication problems and even depression.
+It can interfere with hearing and concentration and range from being mildly annoying to a constant problem that causes anxiety, communication problems and even depression.

 What Causes Tinnitus?

 Research reveals that tinnitus occurs when something disrupts the hearing process within the middle or inner ear.
 The ringing and other sounds that are perceived occur when the sound waves in the ear are interfered with, causing distortions that result in the ringing and buzzing symptoms.
 Tinnitus is frequent with people who suffer from noise-induced hearing loss.
 Factors that can cause tinnitus symptoms include:

 - Meniere’s disease: A chronic disease that causes feelings of vertigo and dizziness

 - Regular use of some medications

 Tinnitus is commonly associated with noise-induced hearing loss resulting from prolonged or repeated exposure to loud and excessive noises.
 Researchers estimate around 90% of people with this chronic condition also have some degree of noise-related hearing loss.
 Often the cause is not clearly understood unless someone suffers from another condition.
 Yet its effects can take a serious toll on quality of life.